• About WCSCC

 • Some students drive to and from school so they can go to work during or after school or participate in after-school activities

-• Career Center students can still participate in sports, music, drama and other home high school activities
+• Most Career Center students can still participate in sports, music, drama and other home high school activities

 How much does it cost?